SillyTavern/SillyTavern-Docs/Usage/Local LLM Guide/How To Use A Self-Hosted Model.md

 4. Wait for the installation to finish
 5. Place kunoichi-dpo-v2-7b.Q6_K.gguf in text-generation-webui/models
 6. Open text-generation-webui/CMD_FLAGS.txt, delete everything inside and write: --api
-7. Restart oobagooba
+7. Restart Oobabooga
 8. Visit <http://127.0.0.1:5000/docs>.
 Does it load a FastAPI page?
 If not, you messed up somewhere.

-### Loading our model in Oobagooba
+### Loading our model in Oobabooga

 1. Open <http://127.0.0.1:7860/> in your browser
 2. Click the Model tab